 §2 - New members to Slack must put their HIA rank in the “What I Do” portion of their profile.
 Usernames must also correlate with Habbo usernames.

 §3 - Polls may be created in channels as long as they are appropriate to the channel (Only HIA related polls in #general for example).
-Polls may not be sent through direct messages unless approval from an iC a 1iC+ is given and it is an HIA related poll.
+Polls may not be sent through direct messages unless approval from a Slack Admin is given and it is an HIA related poll.

 §4 - Social Media usernames, accounts, phone numbers, and other personal contact information are not to be placed anywhere on your Slack profile.
 If you wish for someone to have your contact information - give it to them privately, not on any public channels.
 Please refer to our Safety Guides for more information.